Employee Rights MA: Everything You Need to Know

 If the jury member would financially suffer as a result of his or her service in jury duty, the courts may excuse the employee from service.
 If for any reason the employer doesn’t have to pay for three days of service, the court itself will pay the juror for three days a reasonable amount (but no more than $50 a day).

 If you need help learning more about Employee Rights in MA, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.